DP-LLM: Runtime Model Adaptation with Dynamic Layer-wise Precision Assignment: Relative Error Estimation

 \subsection{Hybrid Approach for Relative Error Estimation}

-\name adopts a hybrid approach for relative error estimation, selecting one of two methods based on whether a strong linear relationship exists between the input vector's norm \(||x||\) and the relative error \(||\Delta Wx||\) for each layer: Linear regression-based or random projection-based estimation.
+\name adopts a hybrid approach for relative error estimation, where each layer selects one of two methods: linear regression-based or random projection-based estimation.
+The former is highly lightweight but relies on a strong linear relationship between the input vector norm \(||x||\) and the relative error \(||\Delta Wx||\) for accurate estimation.
+Hence, it is applied only to layers exhibiting such a relationship.
+For the remaining layers, the latter method is used; although less lightweight, it performs robustly across diverse scenarios.
+To determine the strength of the linear relationship, the coefficient of determination (\(R^2\)) between the input vector norm and the relative error for each layer is computed using the calibration set, and compared against a hyperparameter \(R^2_{th}\)(which is set to 0.9 in our further experiment setups) at offline.

-For layers with strong correlation---specifically, those where the coefficient of determination (\(R^2\)) exceeds 0.9---\name employs simple linear regression to predict the relative error.
-In this case, \(||\Delta Wx||\) is estimated using a simple linear function with \(||x||\), given by $||x||\times\alpha+\beta$.
+\paragraph{Linear Regression-Based Estimation} For layers where \(R^2\) exceeds \(R^2_{th}\), and thus is considered to have a strong linear relationship, the relative error is approximated as a simple linear function of the input vector norm.
+Formally, $||\Delta Wx|| \approx ||x||\times\alpha+\beta$, where \(\alpha\) and \(\beta\) are found by fitting a linear model using the calibration set.
 This approach incurs near-zero latency and GPU memory overhead.
 Notably, approximately half of the layers satisfy this property.

-For layers without a strong correlation, \name utilizes random projection leveraging Johnson-Lindenstrauss Lemma~\cite{jl} (JL Lemma) to efficiently perform relative error estimation in a low-dimensional space.
+\paragraph{Random Projection-Based Estimation} For layers without a strong correlation, \name utilizes random projection leveraging the Johnson-Lindenstrauss Lemma~\cite{jl} (JL Lemma) to efficiently perform relative error estimation in a low-dimensional space.
 JL Lemma states that the probability of satisfying Inequality~\ref{ineq} for any \(n\)-dimensional vector \(x\) is \(1-\delta\) when \(A\) is a \(k\times n\) matrix sampled from a normal distribution \(A_{ij}\sim{1\over{\sqrt{k}}}N(0,1)\) and \(k=\mathcal{O}(\epsilon^{-2}\log(\delta^{-1}))\).
 In other words, estimating a vector's norm with a degree of confidence can be done by calculating the norm of the multiplication of a randomized matrix and the vector.
 In our case of estimating the input token's error, we need to estimate the norm of \(\Delta Wx\).
 Therefore, we plug in \(\Delta Wx\) to the lemma to get Inequality \ref{ineq2}.